Get an annual AARP membership for only $9. Offer ends 12/11.

 Linda Schlenker, Occupational Therapist Jeff Hoyt, Editor in Chief

-For this review, I ordered and tested the Home System and Mobile System to see how they hold up compared to other competing brands.
+Medical Alert combines reliable technology with simple functions to come to your aid as quickly and efficiently as possible.
+For this review, I tested the Home System and Mobile System to see how they hold up compared to other competing brands.
 I found that the products were high quality and reliable.
 Medical Alert doesn’t charge extra fees or hold you to long-term contracts, and with their 30-day free trial, it’s easy to give Medical Alert a test run.
 Not everything was rosy, though; for instance, the at-home unit could use better audio controls, and the company’s product lineup is pretty limited.
 That said, I’ll share my experience with the company, their medical alert products, and the perks and qualms I had.

 Pros and Cons